 - Leave encashment on retirement

-- Interest and maturity amount of PPF or Sukanya Samriddhi Yojana
+- The interest and maturity amount of PPF or Sukanya Samriddhi Yojana

 - Commutation of pension